 You must engage in a good faith search for work.
 Each week, you must report the employers you contacted, the date of contact, and how you made contact.

 If you are eligible to receive unemployment, your weekly benefit rate is based on your earnings during the base period.
-You can look up your weekly benefit amount in the Division's table, Calculating Your Weekly Benefit Amount and Duration.
 The current minimum benefit is $56 per week and the maximum is $370 per week.
 In addition, you can collect a dependent’s allowance of $24 per week per dependent, for up to three dependents.

 You may receive benefits for a maximum of 26 weeks.
 (In times of very high unemployment, additional weeks of benefits may be available.)